LiamRM/ReaderQuizzer/readme.md

 ### Todo (in order of priority)
 - [ ] Correctly position questions to the right of the PDF Viewer
+- [ ] Get the height of the page in JS and set the questionBox margin to said height (based on the zoom factor?)
 - [ ] Incorporate official ChatGPT API
 - [x] Fix 'generate questions' icon
 - [ ] Generate questions for ALL pages